AvePoint/FLY-Migration/PowerShell/README.md

 ## Get FLY URL and API Key
 To ensure your PowerShell scripts can connect to FLY, you must set values for the BaseUri and ApiKey parameters.
-The URL of your FLY Manager.
-1. BaseUri - The URL of you FLY Manager.
+1. BaseUri - The URL of your FLY Manager.
 For example, https://localhost:20100
 2. ApiKey - The key to authorize the API calls.
 You can get the API key from FLY interface > Management > General Settings > API Keys.